Canon 7D vs T6

 Review summary: Canon 7D vs T6

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Canon T6 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 7D:

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.63x vs 0.50x).